-If you recently filed your Pennsylvania tax return, you may have completed a form called REV-1882, electing to receive information about enrolling in health and dental coverage available through Pennie, as well as financial assistance to help lower the costs.
-Starting in April, Pennie will be sending you information about your new Pennie account.
+When you file your Pennsylvania tax return, you may complete a form called REV-1882, electing to receive information about enrolling in health and dental coverage available through Pennie, as well as financial assistance to help lower the costs.

 About the Path to Pennie

-The Path to Pennie program was created to easily connect uninsured tax filers with medical & dental insurance offered through Pennie, as well as financial assistance to help reduce the cost of health coverage and care.
+The Path to Pennie program was created to easily connect uninsured tax filers with medical & dental insurance offered through Pennie, as well as financial assistance to reduce premiums on high-quality plans.